tjob3285/5-goprojects/README.md

         []  Create an associated http client that can work with the calculator API.
         []  Create a frontend that makes use of your API.
         []  Add in a middleware that adds a request ID to the http.Request object.

+## Web Scraper
+    a web scraper that checks links and sublinks for dead links (ie 400 vs 200).
+Also using go routines
+    - net/url
+	- strings
+	- sync
+    - golang.org/x/net/html

+## URL Shortener